-D) When using a 6-week work shift schedule in period-based work, the maximum limitation of 126 hours can be derogated from during a three-week period as long as the working hours are adjusted to the maximum working hours pursuant to the collective agreement during the reference period.
+- D. When using a 6-week work shift schedule in period-based work, the maximum limitation of 126 hours can be derogated from during a three-week period as long as the working hours are adjusted to the maximum working hours pursuant to the collective agreement during the reference period. - E. The daily rest period can be reduced to 9 hours beyond the normal scope of application of the Working Hours Act.